zlx/depend/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/depend`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-With Depend, you can handle native dependent more easily for rubygems
+With Depend, you can handle native dependent more easily

 ## Installation